deltachat/deltachat-pages/es/help.md

 - Si se muestra un pequeño **candado** junto a un mensaje, esto implica que el mensaje está encriptado de extremo a extremo _y_ se envía desde el remitente dado, _y_ su respuesta también se cifrará de extremo a extremo.

-- Si no hay **ningún candado**, el mensaje generalmente se transporta sin cifrar, por ejemplo, porque usted o el remitente han deshabilitado el cifrado de extremo a extremo o el remitente utiliza una aplicación que no admite el cifrado de extremo a extremo.
+- If there is **no padlock**, the message is usually transported unencrypted eg. because you or the sender have disabled end-to-end-encryption or the sender uses an app that does not support end-to-end-encryption.

 ## ¿Como puedo verificar el remitente?

 El perfile del usuario muestra información adicional:

-- You can tap "QR Invite code" on Android and then use the "scan QR" code button on another device to scan this code.
+- You can tap "QR Invite code" on Android and then use the "scan QR code" button on another device to scan this code.
 If both devices are online they will introduce a chat channel with each other (if it doesn't exist already) and also the encryption keys will be verified.